Happy Eyeballs

 api(libs.okhttp3)

-Yes it is.
+Yes, it is.
 React Native exposes OkHttpClientProvider to do that.
-Here's how it looks like in Java, and is used in MainApplication class:
+Here's how to do it in Java, used in the MainApplication class:

 import com.yourapp;